MaslasBros/pyStateGram/README.md

 ## Usage

-* Download the repository *prs* files into your project.
+* Download the repository *pyStateGram* files into your project.
 * Import the *pystategram* script into your needed file.
-* Use the *parseStateDiagram* method by passing in the mermaid js state diagram of your choice.
+* Use the *parseStateDiagram* method by passing in the Mermaid JS state diagram of your choice.
 * In return, you get an object which contains **two dictionaries**, one with the **States** and one with the **Transitions**.

+## Examples

+An example script with all available features of the parser is located inside the repository on the *examples* folder.

 ## Compatibility